devtron-labs/spot-usage-for-kubernetes/README.md

 How to balance cost and stability with spot in kubernetes.

-This repository is created to provide sample implementation of ideas espoused in blog ...
+This repository is created to provide sample implementation of ideas espoused in blog - [How to use Spot to achieve Cost Savings with Stability on Kubernetes](https://devtron.ai/blog/how-to-use-spot-to-achieve-cost-savings-on-kubernetes/)

 This repository has three directories - **attempt_1**, **attempt_2**, **attempt_3**